AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 #### Team Flex, Eagerness and Embracing change
-This may be a controversial measure, but I will often move people to form new teams, or join an existing team, in order to experiment with the balance of right people to get the job done.
+This may be a controversial measure, but I will often move people to form new teams, or join an existing team, in order to experiment with the balance of people to get the job done.
 Personalities, experience, eagerness, need for change, accuracy, mindset and attitude, speed, are some of the reasons that it is worth tinkering.
 The measure isn't how often, but rather, how accepting are people of this movement?
-Looking back at the past, it is one reasons that we've had some success in large project delivery; where teams could be flexed, shaped and changed.
+Looking back at the past, it is one of the important reasons that we had success in large project delivery; where teams could be flexed, shaped and changed.
 If the culture is healthy, then this kind of thing isn't a big deal but moreso becomes a way that people feel they add real value as their strengths are harnessed.
 Notwithstanding the downsides of this approach, I've found this kind of movement a weapon of a high-functioning software development workshop.
+Of course, this great flexibility can be pushed too far and become a problem in itself.

  #### Leadership and Positive resistance